 |Breadth||One course from each core area: sensing, reasoning, acting||3 courses (9+ credits)|

-All first-year MS and PhD robotics students are advised to take three courses in the first (fall) semester: Math for Robotics (ROB 501), Robotic Systems Laboratory (ROB 550), plus a third course related to their primary area of interest.
-In the second term, students are advised to take two courses, e.g., from other breadth areas, plus a directed study course.
+All first-year MS and PhD robotics students are advised to take two-three courses in the first (fall) semester: Math for Robotics (ROB 501), Programming for Robotics (ROB 502) or Robotic Systems Laboratory (ROB 550), plus, if they choose, a third course related to their primary area of interest.
+In the second term, students are advised to take two-three courses, e.g., from depth or breadth areas, or 2 courses plus a directed study course.

 MS For MS students, course grades must be B- or better for the credit hours to be counted toward any MS degree requirement.
 A student must have a minimum cumulative Rackham GPA of 3.0 (B) to be granted a degree.

 PhD For PhD students, a student must maintain a cumulative 3.5 GPA (on a 4.0 scale, A=4.0) and must make a grade of B+ or higher in all courses counted toward the Robotics PhD degree.